GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/merging.md

 - Merging requires at least one copy of the standard and the alternative style in your Adventure List or Log.
 After merging the character will gain a new passive called “Contiguous States of Mind” that provides a minor increase to base traits.
 - There is no downside to merging.
 Nothing is lost.
 Merging can be done immediately after pulling a new standard or alternative style copy since no additional merging bonus points are gained from leveling.

-!!! danger "Merging can only be done once.
-You cannot merge an already merged unit into a different standard or alt copy."

 ??? warning "Important Terms"

     - Base unit